dekuNukem/ATX4VC/device_specific/og_mac.md

 Observe the reference photo and assembly notes:

 Insert component, hold it in place with masking tape or sticky putty.
-Flip it over, solder **a single pin** first, then make sure the part is **straight in all directions**.
+Flip it over and solder **a single pin** first, then make sure the part is **straight in all directions**.

 If not, you can adjust it while melting that single pin.
 Once happy, solder the rest of the pins.